-Over the course of the last nine years, we've had the privilege of collaborating with a number of individuals, businesses, and organizations.
+Over the last 11 years, we've had the privilege of collaborating with a number of individuals, businesses, and organizations.
 With each, we've learned that in order to do anything of merit, it cannot be done alone.
 Nor can it be done in a one-sided manner.
 There must be collaboration to achieve something genuine.
 Something truly impactful.
 Something "timeless".

 And true collaboration comes from balance.

-In the context of building (or rebuilding) a brand, a good design team will, of course, bring their expertise, hard work, problem-solving skills, and keen insights to the projects they approach, but they must always balance that with the understanding that their client - the humans on the other side of the table - also have something to bring to the process.
-No one knows the identity of an organism better than the people that are in it, so their opinions and insights are invaluable, especially when defining overall brand strategy, ideal audience, and general approach.
+In the context of building (or rebuilding) a brand, a creative team will, of course, bring their expertise, hard work, problem-solving skills, and keen insights to the projects they approach, but they must always balance that with the understanding that their client - the people on the other side of the table - also have something to bring to the process.
+No one knows the identity of an organization better than the people that are in it every day, so their opinions and insights are invaluable, especially when defining overall brand strategy, ideal audience, and the "whitespace" occupied by the brand.

 One of the many privileges we've had was getting to partner with the incredible team at VMDO Architects.
 They are an architecture and design firm with an unwavering commitment to creating environments that shape the way people live, work, and play.
 For the last 40 years, they've been dedicated to helping institutions and communities envision pivotal projects, specifically within the world of education.
 Their heart for their work is extremely sincere, and that is felt in the spaces they design.